ebaschiera/soisy-magento-2-plugin/README.md

 Compatibility
 -------------
-Tested on:

 - Magento  2.3.0 - 2.3.2 - 2.3.4 - 2.3.6 - 2.4.0 - 2.4.1 (with php 7.3)

-The module should be compatible also with magento 2 >= 2.3.0

 Installation Instructions
 -------------------------